 Wholesalers specialize in finding off-market deals, including subject-to properties.

-If you aren’t sure where to start, go to real estate networking events, ask other investors, and start to build relationships with wholesalers.
+If you aren’t sure where to start, go to real estate networking events, ask other investors, and begin to build relationships with wholesalers.

 Real estate auctions, such as foreclosure or tax lien sales, can be another avenue for finding subject-to properties.